JohanssonRein/JohanssonRein.github.io/_pages/about.md

    * Time/Location: TBD
    * Slides of the talk: Remain confidential before the talk :)
    * Official site: [SUMM](https://www.summ.xyz/en/index.html)

-# Research Interests

-* My research interests so far are in mathematical statistics, differential equations and their applications.
-For example Biostatistics, Deep Learning, Mathematical Finance, Dynamical Systems and so on.

-* I have finished my Honors Research Project under professor Masoud Asgharian's supervision.
-You may find my research thesis here: [Analysing Incident and Prevalent Cohort Survival Data (2025)](/files/survivalanalysis.pdf).

 # Projects and Research Work